Javascript is not enabled.

 Treating resistant hypertension

-Resistant hypertension occurs when blood pressure stays over 140/90 even when the patient is taking three or more prescription hypertension medications.
-You could receive this diagnosis if your high blood pressure is still present after six months of treatment.
+Resistant hypertension occurs when blood pressure stays over 140/90 mm Hg, even when the patient is taking three or more prescription hypertension medications or if blood pressure is at goal but requires four or more medications to control it.

 Your medical provider may want to explore a more effective treatment plan in this scenario, including changing the combinations of your medications and asking you to do regular home blood pressure monitoring to determine if your hypertension is consistent outside of the doctor’s office.

-According to the Mayo Clinic, researchers are exploring renal denervation to treat resistant hypertension.
-This involves using heat to destroy specific nerves in the kidney that could play a role in the condition, and studies have shown mixed results so far.
-Further research is underway.
+In 2023, the Food and Drug Administration approved catheter-based renal denervation to treat resistant hypertension.
+This involves using radio frequency or ultrasound energy to destroy specific nerves in the kidney that could play a role in the condition.

 Unlock Access to AARP Members Edition